Mymo-in-Bb/kolic-reference-grammar/phonology.md

 | **Approximant**         |        |        | l        |               | j       |       |         |
 | **Lateral Fricative**   |        |        | ɬ        |               |         |       |         |

+Kolic also has one coarticulated fricative consonant /v͜ð/, represented by ⟨fð⟩ in the romanisation (and with the corresponding glyphs in the orthography).
+It is pronounced with the tip of the tongue, the the upper teeth, and the lower lip all in contact with each other.
+Throughout this document, it will instead be represented by the digraph /fð̯/ in phonemic transcriptions, for ease of writing.

 Note that all consonants with the exception of m̥, n̥, ʃ, ç, x, ɣ, ɦ, and ɾ̥ have geminate forms, though most of them aren't realised simply as geminates of the same phone.
 More in the [allophony](#consonant-allophony) section.